 - Seek medical care especially for puncture wounds and serious injuries.
 Many dogs may not be up to date on their vaccinations or carry the appropriate ones and you can be prone to infection.
 If possible, take pictures of your wounds prior to treatment for documentation.

-- Exchange information with the owner of the dog including name, address and phone number so you can contact them in order to verify the dog’s vaccination history.
-If the dog has a tag on its collar of any kind with registration, name or any other information, take down that information or take a picture of the dog tag.
+- Exchange information with the owner of the dog including name, address, and phone number so you can contact them in order to verify the dog’s vaccination history.
+If the dog has a tag on its collar of any kind with registration, name, or any other information, take down that information or take a picture of the dog tag.
 If they are unwilling to give information and you are able to do so, take a picture of the person and dog.
-If there are any witnesses to the event, be sure to get their contact information as well – this could be one of the most crucial parts to your case.
+If there are any witnesses to the event, be sure to get their contact information as well – this could be one of the most crucial parts of your case.
 Few dog owners want to claim responsibility for their animal being vicious.

 - File a report with both the local police where the animal attack occurred, as well as animal control.
-Depending on the location, one or both agencies will file reports, document the incident and start an investigation of their own which could also help your case.
+Depending on the location, one or both agencies will file reports, document the incident, and start an investigation of their own which could also help your case.

-- Document and take notes of all injuries associated with the dog bite or animal attack including details of the injury, pain levels, decreased mobility and other effects.
+- Document and take notes of all injuries associated with the dog bite or animal attack including details of the injury, pain levels, decreased mobility, and other effects.
 Write down in full how the incident happened including all circumstances surround the dog bite or animal attack with as much detail as you can remember.
 Keep daily detailed records of any contact with the dog or animal owner, witnesses, injuries, and medical bills as well as daily photographs of your injuries to show any progression or digression.

 Call the Eltringham Law Group and speak with our experienced animal attack and dog bite injury attorneys to discuss how we may be able to help recover any financial and emotional losses that you may incur due to the incident.